 Many insurance plans will not cover these drugs or charge a high copay.
 Dr. Bader can have this medication compounded at a pharmacy for as little as $35, which is very cost effective.

-Imiquimod is a newer cream that revs up the body’s immune system so that one’s own body will recognize the atypical cells and destroy the atypical cells.
+Imiquimod is a cream that revs up the body’s immune system so that one’s own body will recognize the atypical cells and destroy the atypical cells.
 This results in scabbing and crusting during treatment, which can last several weeks.
-Dr. Bader prefers this treatment when patient’s are prone to squamous cell carcinoma in situ and superficial basal cell carcinoma, as this cream is often effective against those as well.
+Dr. Bader prefers this treatment in patients are prone to squamous cell carcinoma in situ and superficial basal cell carcinoma, as this cream is often effective against those as well.
 Similar to 5-FU, regions or areas can be treated and not just lesions themselves.
 This cream was very expensive until recently and can now be purchased for under $30 using a savings card, such as that from www.goodrx.com.
 In most cases, Dr. Bader recommends treating affected areas and not just lesions.
 By doing so, one will have less actinic keratosis and a lower risk of skin cancer in the treated area for many years.